Preprocessing Options

 How It Works

 The playground uses the same fuzzy matching algorithm as the ExisEcho desktop application and API.
-It compares two text values using trigram similarity and optional preprocessing transformations.
+It compares two text values using a special combination of fuzzy logic algorithms and optional preprocessing transformations.

 • Equate Synonyms: Bob = Robert, Corp = Corporation